Bushido, Trade Agreements & The Last Samurai

 All of which are aspects of both Yoga and Martial Arts.

-Values and cultural depth, which Western cultures are quickly losing in exchange for consumption of disposable items.
+Values and cultural depth, which Western cultures are quickly losing.

 Here are a few of my favourite lines.

 “Katsumoto: You believe a man can change his destiny?